 I was the design lead on FreeAgent’s first native iOS app from the start, taking it from research and planning, through visual design and prototyping, building out the HTML & CSS front-end, and working with engineers to implement.

-The app is a web/native hybrid, allowing us to maintain largely the same codebase while pushing out new features across iOS, Android, and eventually web versions at the same time.
+The app was a web/native hybrid, allowing us to maintain largely the same codebase while pushing out new features across iOS, Android, and eventually web versions at the same time.